 Designating different areas in your small yard landscaping

-Creating different designated areas within your garden just like rooms in your home is one of my favorite ways to landscape any yard, not just a small yard like ours.
+Creating other designated areas within your garden just like rooms in your home is one of my favorite ways to landscape any yard, not just a small yard like ours.

 We sectioned off different areas with rocks and plants to create an intimate feeling.
 Our patio has a retaining wall with plants behind it and the stock tank pool is located right behind it to the left.
 (You can read more about the DIY stock tank pool HERE)

-The rock wall and the fact that it is nestled within the hill also gives it a cozy and intimate feeling.
+The rock wall and the fact that it is nestled within the hill also give it a cozy and intimate feeling.

 Adding different colored and textured plants and rocks

-To me the most important thing when “decorating” your landscaping with plants is choosing different textures and colors for interest, just how you would inside of your home.
-Usually, I never pick a plant by their flower color but I try to stick to choosing the plant according to the foliage since that is what you see most of during the growing season.
+To me the most important thing when “decorating” your landscaping with plants is choosing different textures and colors for interest, just as you would inside your home.
+Usually, I never pick a plant by its flower color but I try to stick to choosing the plant according to the foliage since that is what you see most of during the growing season.

 I mentioned that I love hostas and we have a large variety of them with different-sized and colored leaves.
 If you aren’t sure what you are doing yet and want to start somewhere, I think adding hostas is a great place to start.
 Plant the large ones in the back with the smaller ones in the front.

 I also like breaking those hostas up with different ornamental grasses like the light green one below or with different ferns.
-These types of plants alone give you a great variety of texture and color.
+These types of plants alone give you a great variety of textures and colors.

-We live in a climate where it gets really cold in the winter which can make it harder to chose plants.
+We live in a climate where it gets really cold in the winter which can make it harder to choose plants.
 What I mentioned above works really well for us in our climate though.